psarando/shire-reckoning/Middle-earth-simulation.md

   throughout the Second and Third Ages, and that "in Númenor calculation started with S.A.
 1".
 * Appendix D gives us all of the rules of the Shire Calendar, with no exceptions mentioned after the time [Shire-reform](#shire-reform) was enacted and throughout the Third Age.
+    * Appendix D strongly implies that Bree's calendar followed the same leap-day rules in the same years as the Shire Calendar.
+      Tolkien states that the Shire Calendar inserts its leap-day every 4 years, except the last in a century, but in Bree the exception happens in the 1st year of its centuries (Bree-reckoning 401 and S.R.
+100 for example, which are the same year).
+      This only makes sense if they are also inserting leap-days every 4 years in the same years.
+      This would also mean that Bree's calendar would add its leap-day (an extra Summerday) in the same year as the Kings' Reckoning would have added its leap-day (when Loëndë is replaced with the 2 Enderi).
 * Appendix D gives us all of the rules of the Calendar of Imladris, and Appendix B tells us the Elves' New Year's Day in III 3019 was on Astron 6.
 * In III 3019, Shire